 CBD and Melatonin both seem to come up in the same conversation.
-You can even find them in a capsule together online fairly easily.
 A huge percentage of people search out CBD oils to try and get a more restful nights sleep and melatonin is a well known short term remedy for sleep.

 While it became hugely popular with time-zone travellers, the demand for Melatonin has taken a life of its own.
 For those who travel regularly, you will have experienced 'jet lag' where your body clock causes you to be wide awake in the middle of the night and despite for some kip in the middle of the day.
 These days, with the constant pressures of life, social media and ever addictive mobile devices, there are millions of people who are living sleep-deprived and feel as though they need something help them get a great nights sleep.

 Although a great potential treatment for sleep deprivation and insomnia, Melatonin is banned in the UK.
 Let us talk more about the substance and understand why!

 What is Melatonin?